fahad0100/The-New-York-Times-App/README.md

 ```

-## Extension for getting screen size
+### Extension for getting screen size
+Extension to obtain screen dimensions.

 ```dart
 extension ScreenSize on BuildContext {